jqi41/Pytorch-Tensor-Train-Network/README.md

   publisher={IEEE}
 }
 ```
-[2] Jun Qi, Jun Du, Sabato Marco Siniscalchi, Chin-Hui Lee, "A Theory on Deep Neural Network based Vector-to-Vector Regression with an Illustration of Its Expressive Power in Speech Enhancement", in IEEE/ACM Transactions on Audio, Speech and Language Processing (TASLP), Vol 27 ,  no. 12, pp. 1932-1943, Dec 2019.
+[2] Jun Qi, Jun Du, Sabato Marco Siniscalchi, Chin-Hui Lee, "A Theory on Deep Neural Network-based Vector-to-Vector Regression with an Illustration of Its Expressive Power in Speech Enhancement," in IEEE/ACM Transactions on Audio, Speech and Language Processing (TASLP), Vol 27 ,  no. 12, pp. 1932-1943, Dec 2019.

 ```
   {